 It's about being open, authentic & vulnerable, "What you see is who I am."
-This is the True Self.

 It's about the willingness to take emotional risks to let others close and a desire to have deep and meaningful connections with others as the source of a good life and the foundation of solid recovery.